Anthony Rizzo Player Props: Yankees vs. Rays

-On Friday, Anthony Rizzo (.293 on-base percentage in past 10 games, 81 points below season-long percentage) and the New York Yankees play the Tampa Bay Rays, whose starting pitcher will be Yonny Chirinos.
-First pitch is at 6:40 PM ET.
+The New York Yankees, including Anthony Rizzo (.310 on-base percentage in past 10 games, 58 points below season-long percentage), battle starter Drew Rasmussen and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.

-He racked up two hits (going 2-for-4) in his most recent game against the Guardians.
+He had a one-hit showing in his previous game (1-for-5) against the Rays.

 Anthony Rizzo Game Info & Props vs. the Rays